TongtaiM/Crime-Analyst-Project/README.md

 - We developed a classification model to predict which crime group will occur to victim.
 - This project utilizes dplyr, ggplot2, and other machine learning library.
 -
-## You can see all code from my r file
+## You can see all code from my R file